juanallo/react-flashcards/README.md

 # Flash Cards

+*A quick Project to keep on improving on react.*

 * Add Flash cards to learn a particular topic
 * Read flash cards one by one
 * Load a random flash card from a deck